NutiNaguti/night-bridge/README.md

 Known issues and roadmap
 ------------------------

 **! ! !
-Yes, I understand that the Bloom filter is a probabilistic data structure and there is a chance of a false positive test result, but firstly, I considered the probability of such a response to be extremely small, and secondly, this is a training project and I strongly do not recommend using this principle in production ! ! !**
+Yes, I understand that the Bloom Filter is a probabilistic data structure and there is a chance of a false positive test result, but firstly, I considered the probability of such a response to be extremely small, and secondly, this is a training project and I strongly do not recommend using this principle in production ! ! !**

  - [ ] Build an Oracle
  - [ ] Implement sending tokens from Ethereum to NEAR